Business Terms Entrepreneurs Should Know

 Series A, B, C

 These are consecutive funding rounds.
 A startup becomes eligible for Series A funding when it has proven itself in some way, for instance, by having a stable user base.
 Series B rounds take the business to the next level, and Series C funding aims to scale an already successful company as fast as possible.
+You can learn more about startup funding on our other blog.

 Venture Capitalist (VC)